augustoerico/augustoerico.github.io/_posts/2016-12-11-going-recursive.markdown

 }
 ```

 But, what if we want to apply another function?
-Since Groovy is a functional programming language, we can easily refactor this code to accept a Closure as a parameter:
+Since Groovy is a functional programming language, we can easily refactor this code to accept a [Closure][closure-docs] as a parameter:

 ```
 class DataTransformer {